-DISKCOPY is an external command that copies the contents of a diskette in one drive onto a diskette in another drive.
+DISKCOPY is an external command that copies the contents of a VICTOR format diskette in one drive onto a diskette in another drive.
 You do not have to prepare the destination diskette with FORMAT before you use DISKCOPY; DISKCOPY formats the destination diskette automatically.
 During the copying process, DISKCOPY displays the number of the track being copied.
-The disk being copied and the new disk must have the same number of physical sectors, and the sectors must be the same size.